Rolling waves and sunset dining at famous Little Venice waterfront neighborhood, Mykonos, Greece

 Off-season (lower prices)

-Mykonos, Greece is a Warm destination perfect for island and beach.
+Mykonos, Greece is a destination with a warm climate, perfect for beach clubs and whitewashed villages.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $119/day, while mid-range trips average $302/day.
+Budget travel costs around $158/day, while mid-range trips average $368/day.
 EU citizens need only ID.

 /day